alperkaya0/tom-case-study/README.md

 # Shopping Cart API

+# Important Note for FrontEnd Developers
+After creating a shopping cart please store id of shopping cart, because you will need it for nearly every requests.

 # How to Use
 This is the base url where you can use it directly from clearnet, http://16.171.2.137:8080/v1/shopping-carts
 # Endpoints